helloimalemur/java-springboot-mysql/README.md

 # data-mysql
 Spring MySQL implementation

-use Gradle to run/build
+1. Use Gradle to run/build
-rename default-application.properties to application.properties
+2. Rename default-application.properties to application.properties and update with MySQL database information.